 Factors Involved in Awarding Custody

 A family law court will also consider other factors in deciding how to award custody of a child in a divorce.
 If one parent travels extensively and the child needs to be in school, the traveling parent may not be able to support a stable schedule for the child.
 The emotional bond that exists or does not exist between the parent and the child may also be a factor, as well as the parent’s ability to provide for the child’s medical and other financial needs.
-If a child needs special help, such as with a school that assists with a child’s learning disabilities, then this needs to be considered in any custody agreement for the child.

 Call to Schedule a Free Consultation With a Family Law Attorney in Florida Today